dcgrigsby/bitnet/README.md

 # BitNet b1.58 Training Implementation

-A PyTorch implementation of **BitNet b1.58** - a transformer-based architecture with ternary weight quantization (1.58 bits) for efficient neural network training.
+A PyTorch implementation of **BitNet b1.58** - a transformer-based architecture with ternary weight quantization (1.58 bits) that runs significantly faster on CPUs while maintaining competitive accuracy.

 This is an **implementation of the training pipeline** for BitNet, based on the [BitNet: Scaling Bitwise Operations for Efficient Transformer Inference and Learning](https://arxiv.org/abs/2310.11453) paper (Ma et al., 2023).